SimranKushwaha/SimranKushwaha/README.md

 ### Hi, I'm Simran 👋

-I'm a computational biologist working in genomics, with a PhD focused on *Salmonella* — its epidemiology, antimicrobial resistance, molecular biology, and how it defends against viruses using anti-phage defense systems.
+I'm a computational biologist working in genomics, with a PhD focused on *Salmonella*; its epidemiology, antimicrobial resistance, molecular biology, and how it defends against viruses using anti-phage defense systems.

 🔬 **What I work on:** genomics, antimicrobial resistance, CRISPR-Cas systems, ESKAPE pathogens, host-pathogen interactions
 🧰 **Expertise:** computational biology · microbiology · molecular biology · genomic epidemiology